openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

 ### ARTICLE 5.
 Project Leader

-1. The Project Leader shall have administrative access to all GitHub organisations, GitHub repositories, and accounts at other online services used by the Project.
+1. The Project Leader shall have administrative access to all repositories and accounts at other online services used by the Project.

 1. The Project Leader shall have administrative access to all Project Support Infrastructure (as provided by the OSRF) utilised by this Project.